About Us

 More

-Kim manages the relationships and partnership benefits for the Lipman Family Prize honoree community.
+Kim manages the relationships and partnership benefits for the Lipman Family Prize winner community.
 Her experiences are in nonprofit management and leadership development.
-Kim is a trained facilitator and moderates civic dialogues with undergraduates through the Penn SNF Paideia Program and with community members through Keystone Civic Ventures and the Free Library of Philadelphia.
+Kim is a trained facilitator and moderates civic dialogues with undergraduate students and adults through Keystone Civic Ventures.
 She has been a High Performing Team Facilitator for Wharton undergraduates, observing and coaching them on effective teamwork.
 Previously, Kim has led research on the role of State Chief Administrators and worked with hospital physician leaders on medical workforce issues.

 Kim grew up outside of Boston and received her B.A. from Harvard College in Biological Anthropology, and her Master’s in Public Administration from the Fels Institute of Government.
-She was an inaugural Lipman Family Prize fellow and is thrilled to support the honoree community that has grown since she was a fellow.
-She is currently the Co-President of the Penn Wynne Library Association Board.
-Kim enjoys trying out different recipes, running, and exploring new hiking trails with her two elementary aged kids.
+She was an inaugural Lipman Family Prize fellow and is thrilled to support the winner community that has grown since she was a fellow!

 Umi Howard